bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/constructor.md

 ### Changing the constructor of an object

-One can assign the `constructor` property for any value except `null` and `undefined` since those don't have a corresponding constructor function (like `String`, `Number`, `Boolean` etc.), but values which are primitives won't keep the change (with no exception thrown).
+One can assign the `constructor` property for any value except `null` and `undefined` since those don’t have a corresponding constructor function (like `String`, `Number`, `Boolean` etc.), but values which are primitives won’t keep the change (with no exception thrown).
 This is due to the same mechanism, which allows one to set any property on primitive values (except `null` and `undefined`) with no effect.
 Namely whenever one uses such a primitive as an object an instance of the corresponding constructor is created and discarded right after the statement was executed.

     let val = null;
     val.constructor = 1; //TypeError: var is null